-The classic flavors of an Italian Antipasto plate are tossed together to make this fun and flavorful pasta salad with summer sausage dish.
+The classic flavors of an Italian Antipasto plate are tossed together to make this fun and flavorful Antipasto Pasta Salad with summer sausage, cheese, and olives.

 In Italian, ‘Antipasto’ translates to ‘before the meal’.
 Antipasto is traditionally a platter of small bites, served with wine (of course), that is eaten as an appetizer.